 Well I got into a habit after my Sunday bike ride to fry pan a pork loin chop, add a bit of greens.
 And I always seem to satisfy my hunger.

 I come from France where we eat a lot of animal fats in the form of dry sausages, pates, ham, and we cook casseroles in duck fat, goose fat.
 Funnily enough we do not eat big quantities of meat.
 My aunty also makes these beautifully rich macaroons out of pig fat.

 So what ?

-Well now in 2020 and more blood tests and I am still craving so I tried the animal fat again and so far the cravings seem to have gone.
+Well, in 2020, after more blood tests, and still craving, I tried the animal fat again and so far the cravings seem to have gone.

 As I write this, it is still early days but considering my readings, what my body is telling me, and what my French cooking background is showing me with a very low rate of heart disease despite their diet, it is worth re-introducing animal fat.
 I am not going to shy away from the fat coming from the animal but I will back off from butter because it is a form of processed fat which I am reacting to - for whatever reason, whether lactose or other issue.
 My body does not like it.